Home » Autism Advocacy » Celebrating Autism Awareness Month

 • Andy and His Yellow Frisbee – Mary Thompson

-• Tobin Learns To Make Friends – Diane Murrell.
+• Tobin Learns To Make Friends – Diane Murrell

-10. Involving other parents
+10. Involve other parents

-Parents of children with autism can become actively involved in their child’s school by joining the school PTA.
-As an active member of the PTA, you can remind them that April is Autism Awareness month.
 The PTA could sponsor an essay writing or poetry contest centered on an autism theme.
-They could work with the school physical education teacher to develop an activity day in the gym with games, activities or even a “Walk For Autism Day”.
-The PTA could also sponsor a bake sale.
-The money raised could be used to buy a piece of equipment for children in the autism classroom or for various fidgets or sensory devices for students with autism.
+They could work with the school physical education teacher to develop an activity day in the gym with games, activities, or even a “Walk For Autism Day”.

 Support Autism Parenting Magazine